maxhbr/LDBcollector/README.md

 for use in the Fedora Linux project.
 For more on the criteria Fedora applies for such review, see [License Approval(https://docs.fedoraproject.org/en-US/legal/license-approval)

-Licenses are categorized by their status of approved (generally, or for specific uses) or not-approved and published to [Fedora Docs Legal](https://docs.fedoraproject.org/en-US/legal).
+Licenses are categorized by their status of allowed (generally, or for specific uses) or not-allowed and published to [Fedora Docs Legal](https://docs.fedoraproject.org/en-US/legal).
-The data may include additional notes and provides mappings between the [SPDX license expressions](https://spdx.org/licenses/) and the older Fedora license abbreviations.
+The data may include additional notes and provides mappings between the [SPDX license expressions](https://spdx.org/licenses/) and the older Fedora "Callaway" short license names.

 To request review of a new license for use in Fedora Linux, follow the process described at https://docs.fedoraproject.org/en-US/legal/license-review-process